HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 other clinical measures (such as expiratory flow rate and size of lesion).
 Physical exam includes psychiatric examinations.

-US Core STU7 added twelve observation profiles that address specific elements of physical examinations.
+US Core STU7 contains twelve observation profiles that address specific elements of physical examinations.
 The following table lists each profile and the respective data element codes referenced in each of those profiles.

 | **Profile**         | **Data element codes**                                                                                                                       |